walterMikula/comp-363-f25-week08/README.md

-# Week 04: Dynamic Programming
+# Week 08: Discrete Event Simulator

 The assignment can be found in the Jupyter notebook named [assignment.ipynb](./assignment.ipynb).